 These days, creativity is no longer an option in marketing campaigns.
 In fact, it is what separates an ordinary marketing campaign to a viral one.

-So if you want to get people talking about your brand, you have to move away from the traditional marketing methods and try to think outside of the box.
-It is time for some guerilla marketing campaigns.
+So if you want to get people talking about your brand, you have to move away from the traditional marketing budget methods and try to think outside of the box.
+It is time for some guerrilla marketing campaign.

-Guerilla marketing campaigns are effective because they are unique, creative and cost-effective.
+Guerrilla marketing campaign are effective because they are unique, creative and cost-effective.
 Today, I will show you 30 brands that are able to do this successfully.

 Nikon did their campaign by laying down a red carpet and having a group of paparazzis take the photo of the passersby.
 It easily catches attention and even forces some people to stop and look twice.
 What makes this different from an ordinary billboard is that it has a mechanism where the cameras flash when someone passed by.
 This forces people who are just passing by to stop and look at what's going on.
 It's fun and different.
 When really, it is just an advertisement for NIkon.
 I think that it is a good idea.

 When Foursquare attended the 2010 SXSW Convention, they did not have a booth.
 But this did not stop them from getting some attention.
 They did this with the help of two rubber balls and a chalk.

 So what they did is paint 4 squares on the ground and asks the players to play the game.
 Because of the uniqueness of the approach, it instantly gained the interest of thousands of participants who were found lining up just for the game.